deepakbhargav/commit-repo/README.md

 # commit-repo
-how to commit in repo
+how to commit in repo.
+Author-deepak bhargav